 Snaking and hydro-jetting are both meant to remove clogs, but hydro jetting is much more powerful and it has the ability to clear the greasy buildup that naturally occurs in the pipes that can eventually cause reclogging in little to no time.
 That means you’ll be calling a plumber, again and again, Hydro Jetting will stop that.

 While snaking is effective in punching a hole in a clog, it does not clean the walls of the pipes because it is limited by the auger head.
 Snaking cannot offer the full cleaning hydro jetting can, but it’s great for smaller clogs closer to the drain or when pipes of the home are older and could become damaged by the high impact of water pressure used during hydro jetting.

 Is this a job for DIY Man?

 When a clog occurs in the pipes of a home, some homeowners attempt to take a Do-It-Yourself approach and go to work on their drains with chemicals, a plunger or a hardware store snake.
 Sometimes these tools work just fine on minor blockages, but if the clog recurs or just won’t respond, you may end up making the clog worse or damaging the pipes.

 Chemical treatments rarely are effective and they can cause etching inside the pipes, leading to weakening and a greater risk of damage.
 No one wants compromised pipes!

 We love to hear about your Clogged Pipes!

 If you are dealing with issues with your plumbing, now is the time to call in the professionals.
-Thompson and Thompson Services offer free estimates and upfront pricing, to ensure our customers know what to expect.
+Thompson and Thompson Services offer EASY ESTIMATEs and upfront pricing, to ensure our customers know what to expect.

 Doing your research?
 You’ve found the right place to get a solution to your plumbing issues.
 Contact us today to see if hydro jetting is the right solution.